-Etcher is a beautiful, simple and free GUI tool that allows you to burn OS images to USB drives and SD cards in Unix-like operating systems.
+Etcher is a beautiful, simple and free GUI tool that allows you to create bootable USB drives and SD cards in Unix-like operating systems.
 It is created using JS, HTML, node.js and Electron.
 No more complicated install instructions, It will work just fine out of the box.
-You don’t need to be an advanced user to install and use it.
-Etcher is cross platform tool, so It works on Windows, Mac OS X, and on almost all GNU/Linux distributions.
-Etcher is also available command app, so you can also use it on your Linux servers that doesn’t have any graphical user interface.
+You don't need to be an advanced user to install and use it.
+Etcher is cross platform tool, so It works on Windows, Mac OS X and on almost all GNU/Linux distributions.
+Etcher is also available command app, so you can also use it on your Linux servers that doesn't have any graphical user interface.

 Head over to the Etcher download page and download the latest installation file depending upon your distribution's architecture.
 I use 64 bit Arch Linux, so I downloaded 64 bit installer file.